-Date Action By or With Whom Taken Manual Ref. § Column 5 Mon Jan 24- Fri Feb 18 Recommended period and statutory deadline for ORDERING ELECTION.
+Date Action By or With Whom Taken M § ED Interval 1 Mon Jan 23- Fri Feb 17 Recommended period and statutory deadline for ordering a general election (SOS Form 1-2).
 Note: Sometimes the phrase "calling" election is used.
-Mayor [endnote 3] 6.03 103rd thru 78th Mon Feb 7 LAST DAY for small city in small county to provide secretary of state notice of intent to use exception to accessibility requirements or show undue burden, if required.
-90th day is on Sun.
-This action is extended to Mon.
-City Secretary 5.25(c) 90th (89th) Tue Feb 15 If the candidate dies on or before Feb 15 (day before the 2nd day before filing deadline, in other words, the 3rd day before the filing deadline), the City Secretary MUST remove candidate's name from ballot.
+The deadline may be different for a special election.
+See endnote 2 for mock student elections.
+Home-rule cities see endnote 3.
+Cities contracting should informally notify their contracting partners.
+Mayor 6.03 103rd thru 78th Mon Feb 6 LAST DAY for small city in small county to apply for exception to accessibility requirements (SOS Form 13-4).
+Note: Because the deadline falls on Sun, it moves to Mon.
+City Secretary to SOS 5.25(c) 90th (89th) Tue Feb 14 midnight Death and ballot preparation: If a candidate dies on or before this date, the City Secretary MUST remove the candidate's name from ballot.
 Note: If a candidate dies after this date but on or before the filing deadline, see endnote 4.
-City Secretary 6.23(c) 81st Fri Feb 18 GENERAL ELECTION STATUTORY LAST DAY FOR ORDERING ELECTION [endnote 2].
-Mayor [endnote 3] 6.03 78th Feb 18 LAST DAY FOR FILING APPLICATION FOR PLACE ON BALLOT (must be received by 5 p.m.).
-City Secretary's office should stay open until 5 p.m.
-Note: If a candidate dies after February 15 but on or before the filing deadline, see endnote 4.
-City Secretary 2.14 6.23(c) 78th Feb 18 Recommended LAST DAY FOR NOTICE DESIGNATING ELECTION PRECINCTS AND POLLING PLACES.
-City Council 5.42(d) 78th Feb 18 Recommended first day to provide 4- DAY NOTICE OF DRAWING to candidate.
+City Secretary 6.23(c) 81st [day b/4 day b/4 filing deadline (3rd day)] Fri Feb 17 LAST DAY for ordering a general or special election for the uniform date in May (SOS Form 1-2).
+Note: See endnote 2 for student elections.
+Home-rule cities see endnote 3.
+Mayor 6.03 78th Feb 17 5 p.m.
+LAST DAY for filing application for place on general election ballot (SOS Form 2-26).
+Note: City Secretary's office should stay open until 5 p.m.
+Mailed applications are filed when received.
+For deceased candidates, see endnote 4.
+If no candidate has filed in a city with 4-year terms, the filing deadline is extended to 5 pm Fri.
+March 10.
+City Secretary 2.14 6.23(c) 78th Feb 17 Recommended last day for notice designating election precincts and polling places.
+City Council 5.42(d) 78th Feb 17 Recommended first day to provide 4-day notice of drawing to candidate.
 Note: Only written notice by mail is required 4 days before the drawing, but phone or email notice should follow the same timeline.
-City Secretary 6.22(a)(2) 78th Mon Feb 21 Recommended beginning date for preliminary work on appointment of election judges.
-Note: When this date falls on Presidents' Day, a state holiday (3rd Mon in Feb), these recommended actions may be taken if the city secretary's office is open.
+Public notice must be posted (SOS Form 3-2) 72 hours before date of drawing.
+City Secretary 6.22(a)(2) 78th Mon Feb 20 Recommended first date for preliminary work to appoint election judges.
 City Secretary 7.01 75th